The Digital Divide at a Glance

 The World Pulse community is a testament to the potential of the Internet to foster meaningful connections and positive change in the world.
 What will it take for all women across the globe to benefit from everything the Internet has to offer?
 If you want to make your voice heard on this important issue, participate in our WWW: Women Weave the Web Campaign!
 Want to learn more about the campaign before you participate?
 Take a look at our Learn More page.

 We’ve heard from you, the women and men in our community, that there are still overwhelming barriers holding women back online: from power outages to physical safety threats; from steep prices at Internet cafes to lack of women-friendly spaces; from government censorship to family or community attitudes toward women online.
 Speak up and pave the way for women to claim their space online.
 What’s your story?
-Tell us about:
+Participate in the Digital Empowerment Phase of our Campaign by August 13th and tell us about:

 Do you access the Internet at a cybercafe, a library, a telecenter or some other public space?
 Do you feel safe where you go online?
 If so, help us populate a map of women-friendly places to connect to the web; together we can build a great resource for women around the world!
 Click on our map to participate!